malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * Human vs general definition of consciousness

 _Theory Overview_ presents a shallow overview of the whole of the theory. _Rationale_ presents a rationale for the theory, and examines some of its consequences......
+_Open Questions_ summarises some of the main areas where the theory needs more work, and examines what phenomena of consciousness remain unexplained.
+Sadly, this still includes the aspect of phenomenal experience.

 # Theory Overview